-This company received an S&P Global ESG Score of 63/100 in the IT Services & Internet Software and Services category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 73/100 in the IT Services & Internet Software and Services category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 The US Court of Appeals, 7th Circuit, Chicago court has upheld that the punitive damages of $280m against this company in a trade secret theft lawsuit, involving medical software company Epic Systems, were excessive and halved the damages to $140m.
 The matter relates to the US grand jury order that fined two Tata Group companies, including this company, with a $940m fine in a trade secret theft lawsuit in 2016.

 This company has corporate sustainability claims on its website including reducing its carbon footprint, energy efficiency, water conservation, waste reduction and reuse, and responsible sourcing.

 As You Sow's 2019 report, Mining the Disclosures, is a deep analysis of 215 companies' human rights performance in relation to sourcing conflict minerals from the Democratic Republic of the Congo (DRC).
 This company's score was 35.8% (Weak).

 This company appears on Burma Campaign UK's 'Dirty List' of companies assisting the Burmese military to continue to commit human rights violations and environmental destruction.
 Tata motors supplies equipment to the military in Burma, including the LPTA 715 troop carrier and the Xenon GS800 SUV, often used as military staff cars.